In the Hands of Caring Professionals

 SAMUEL A. “SAM” LANGE

 Samuel A. Lange is native to the Northern Kentucky Area, growing up in Ft.
 Wright, KY.
-Sam is a 2014 graduate of Holy Cross High School in Covington, KY and is a 2016 graduate of Mid-America College of Funeral Service in Jeffersonville, IN.
-He licensed as a Funeral Director and Embalmer in the state of Kentucky.
-Sam is married to Erin Lange (Chell).
-They reside in Ludlow, Kentucky and attended St. Agnes Church in Ft.
-Wright.
-Sam is a Certified Crematory Operator/Arranger through the ICCFA.
-Sam is very involved in his community as a volunteer firefighter/EMT.
+Sam is a 2014 graduate of Holy Cross High School in Covington, KY and holds an Associates Degree in Mortuary Science and a Bachelors Degree in Funeral Service Management; both obtained from Mid-America College of Funeral Service in Jeffersonville, IN.
+He is licensed as a Funeral Director and Embalmer in both Kentucky and Ohio.
+Sam is a Certified Crematory Operator/Arranger through the ICCFA and a licensed Crematory Operator in the State of Ohio.
+Sam is married to Erin Lange (Chell), together they have one son, Austin.
+They reside in Ludlow, Kentucky and attend St. Agnes Church in Ft.
+Wright, KY.
+Sam is very involved in his community as a part-time firefighter/EMT.
 He enjoys the outdoors and spending time with his family, friends, and his golden retriever Sasha.

 Retired Cincinnati Police Detective on CPD for 30 years, Jim began his career as a police cadet following graduation from Oak Hills High School in 1968.
 The Police Cadet Program allowed him to attend the University of Cincinnati and receive a degree in police science.
 Jim was appointed a police officer for Cincinnati in 1971, then promoted to police specialist in 1983.
 In 1972 Jim married his wife, Connie, and together they have three grown children and four grandchildren.
 Jim worked for the Hamilton County Coroner’s Office part-time alongside eight other police officers from 1984 to 1998.
 In 1998 he was offered and accepted a full-time investigators position and retired from CPD.
 He worked in this capacity from 1998 to 2005.
 Jim began working for Chip and Mickey Radel in September of 2017 and still enjoys his duties here.
 The position is multi-faceted and includes many duties.
 It is very rewarding and he enjoys being able to assist families at a most difficult time in their lives.